icharukesh/Predicting-House-Prices-in-Bangalore-A-Machine-Learning-Approach/README.md

-Project Description:
+Project Overview:

-This project aims to predict home prices in Bangalore using machine learning techniques.
-It involves data cleaning, feature engineering, and outlier removal to build a robust predictive model.
+This project focuses on predicting house prices in Bangalore using machine learning techniques.
+The goal is to build a robust predictive model by performing data cleaning, feature engineering, and outlier removal.
+The dataset used contains real estate data with key features such as location, size, total square feet, number of bathrooms, and price.

 Dataset:

-The dataset used for this project is Bengaluru_House_Data.csv.
-It contains 13,320 records and 9 features related to real estate properties in Bangalore.
+The dataset, Bengaluru_House_Data.csv, consists of 13,320 records and 9 features related to properties in Bangalore.
+Key features include:
-Key features include location, size, total square feet, number of bathrooms, and price.
+Location,
+Size (in BHK),
+Total Square Feet,
+Number of Bathrooms,
+Price.

 Project Steps:

-Data Preprocessing:
+1. Data Preprocessing:
 Dropped unnecessary columns (area_type, society, balcony, availability).
-Handled missing values by removing rows with null values.
+Handled missing values by removing rows with null entries.
 Extracted the number of bedrooms (bhk) from the size column.
-Converted total_sqft to a numerical format.
+Converted total_sqft into a numerical format for analysis.

-Feature Engineering:
+2. Feature Engineering:

-Calculated price_per_sqft as price / total_sqft.
+Calculated price per square foot (price / total_sqft) as a key metric.
-Grouped locations with less than 10 occurrences into a single category (other).
+Grouped locations with fewer than 10 occurrences into a single category (other) to reduce noise.

-Outlier Detection & Removal:
+3. Outlier Detection & Removal:

-Removed properties where total_sqft / bhk < 300 (considered unrealistic).
+Removed unrealistic properties where total_sqft / bhk < 300.
-Removed outliers based on price per square foot using statistical methods.
+Eliminated outliers in price per square foot using statistical methods.

-Exploratory Data Analysis (EDA):
+4. Exploratory Data Analysis (EDA):

-Plotted scatter charts for house prices in specific locations.
+Visualized house prices in specific locations using scatter plots.
-Compared price per square foot across different locations.
+Compared price per square foot across different locations to identify trends.

-Model Training & Evaluation:
+5. Model Training & Evaluation:

-Applied machine learning models (Linear Regression, Decision Tree, etc.).
+Applied machine learning models, including Linear Regression and Decision Tree.
-Evaluated score.
+Evaluated model performance using appropriate metrics.

 Technologies Used:

-Python
-Pandas, NumPy (Data Manipulation)
-Matplotlib, Seaborn (Data Visualization)
+Python Libraries:  Pandas, NumPy (Data Manipulation), Matplotlib, Seaborn (Data Visualization),
-Scikit-Learn (Machine Learning)
+Scikit-Learn (Machine Learning).